-At any time, whether or not informal steps have been taken, an employee who feels that he or she or others have been harassed in a way that breaches this policy can raise the matter with their Line Manager or a member of the Human Resources department, either verbally or in writing, who will deal with it accordingly.
+At any time, whether or not informal steps have been taken, an employee who feels that he or she or others have been bullied or harassed in a way that breaches this policy can raise the matter with their Line Manager or a member of the Human Resources department, either verbally or in writing, who will deal with it accordingly.

-The Human Resources department and a Manager will investigate the matter and inform the person against whom the complaint is made of the nature of the complaint and that the matter is being investigated formally.
+The Human Resources department and a Manager will conduct an investigation into the matter and inform the person against whom the complaint is made of the nature of the complaint and that the matter is being investigated formally.